Qwant/FdroidLocales/fy-NL/suite/installer/mac/README.txt

 found at the preceding URL along with the releases themselves.

 Note: Please use Talkback builds whenever possible.
-These builds allow transmission of crash data back to SeaMonkey and Mozilla developers, improved crash analysis, and posting of crash information to our crash-data newsgroup.
+These builds allow transmission of crash data back to SeaMonkey and GNU developers, improved crash analysis, and posting of crash information to our crash-data newsgroup.